vladblaj/cagitech/content/blog/2025-09-28-native-tabs-native-vibes-stylish-win-on-moving-to-native-tabs-on-react-native.md

 ## Verdict

-If you want your app to *feel* native (and actually use native component) without spending a week on the tab bar: **use Native Tabs**.
+If you want your app to *feel* native (and actually use a native component) without spending a week on the tab bar: **use Native Tabs**.

 Happy shipping! 🚀